SURFnet/messagebird-api-client-bundle/README.md

 ## Installation

- * Add the package to your Composer file (adjust version if needed)
+ * Add the package to your Composer file
     ```sh
-    composer require surfnet/messagebird-api-client-bundle:dev-develop
+    composer require surfnet/messagebird-api-client-bundle:~1.0
     ```

  * Add the bundle to your kernel in `app/AppKernel.php`